Preliminary Education Specialist Credential: Moderate/Severe Disabilities with EL Authorization

 - Verification of attendance at a Special Education Information Session;

-- Satisfactory completion of prerequisite courses with a grade of "B" or better:
+- Satisfactory completion of prerequisite courses with a grade of "B" or better (6 units):

 Admission to Supervised Student Teaching

-One quarter in advance of the time candidates intend to enroll in supervised student teaching (ESPE 620 and ESPE 621), they must submit an application for supervision.
-This application is due by Friday of the third week of the quarter prior to enrolling in supervised student teaching (no applications are accepted in the summer).
+One semester in advance of the time candidates intend to enroll in supervised student teaching (ESPE 6621), they must submit an application for supervision.
+This application is due by Friday of the third week of the semester prior to enrolling in supervised student teaching (no applications are accepted in the summer).

 Admission to supervised student teaching is based on the following criteria and conditions:

-- Completion of an application form submitted to the College of Education Student Services Supervision desk;
+- Completion of an application form submitted online via the Special Education program webpage;

 - Verification of an approved Coursework Plan including documentation of approved course substitutions;